front-end-intermediate/Hooks/README.md

 ```

-We create a piece of state to hold the input’s value, and store that in text.
+We create a piece of state to hold the input’s value and store that in text.

 Every time you press a key, the handleChange function will get called with the input’s current value (the whole thing, not just the most recent key).

-Note the value prop - tells the input what to display.
+Note: the `value prop` tells the input what to display.

-Try removing or commenting out the call to setText, then try to type in the box.
+_Try_ removing or commenting out the call to setText, then try to type in the box.
 Nothing happens because the value is stuck at the initial value.

-Try changing setText to ignore the event data, and instead always setting the text to the same value, like this:
+Try changing setText to ignore the event data, and instead set the text to the same value:

 ```js
 const TrickInput = () => {